CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 SAY_MY_NAME: "Heisenberg"

-# GitHub Actions Context expression, as explained above
+# GitHub Actions Context expression, explained above

 FROM_REF: "${{ github.ref }}"